adamglenn/ur-admissions/content/_index.md

   heading:
     - text: From molecules to ecosystems, explore the science of life
       highlight:
-  subheading:
+  subheading: Subheading, loves the new font option!
   body_text: >-
     Through in-depth instruction, hands-on research and independent projects conducted with award winning faculty, biology students learn to question, experiment and innovate.

-    <small class="small">Image of a planaria, a flatworm that can regenerate its entire body, under a
+    <small class="small">Image of a planaria, a flatworm that can regenerate its
-    fluorescent microscope.
-WVU research, in the [Arnold Lab](https://www.planarnoldlab.com/), is looking at genes that lay the framework for whole body regeneration.</small>
+    entire body, under a fluorescent microscope.
+WVU research, in the <a href="https://www.planarnoldlab.com/">Arnold Lab</a>, is looking at genes
+    that lay the framework for whole body regeneration.</small>

     &nbsp;